dgutt17/Video_Games/README.md

 button each time the window pops-up to successfully reset the game.

+Starting Pong Game:
+ 1) Download the pong.js file and the pong.html file.
+ 2) Open the pong.html file.

 Pong Rules:
   1) Blue player or red player score by getting the purple ball passed the other player.